abdurrehmansiddiqui10498/Temperature-of-the-week/README.md

 # Temperature-of-the-week

-This tells you how to calculate the temperature
+This helps you how to calculate the temperature from F to C